Institute for the Study of Integrative Healthcare

 Christine is currently the CEO and co-founder of Anodunos: a training program for certifying both Pain Navigators and Care Team providers to work collaboratively with people experiencing high-impact chronic pain as well as advocating on a state level to have insurance coverage for an integrative approach to managing pain.
 She also has a private practice in Classical Acupuncture and Functional Nutrition specializing in pain, immune/autoimmune and hormonal Issues.
 She is licensed in acupuncture and massage therapy in addition to earning her Masters degree in Classical Acupuncture specializing in pain and hormonal/autoimmune disorders.
 Christine has also been mentored in classical Chinese medicine.

-Theresa Strassburger, DPT, CLT-LANA
+Theresa Strassberger, DPT, CLT-LANA

 Theresa is currently the manager of rehabilitation for long term care at the MVHS Rehabilitation and Nursing Center in Utica, NY.
 In addition to practicing Physical Therapy, Theresa also taught courses at Utica University for Pharmacology and Pathophysiology, Medical Conditions, and Caring for the Community.
 She is a longstanding member of the American Physical Therapy Association, and previously served as a member of the Mohawk Valley Breast Cancer Advisory Board, the National Lymphedema Network, and a secretary of the Mohawk Valley Orthopedic Study Group.